mnewberry/angicart/example/README.md

 [...]
 ```

 This will create the main output data in `example/out/dicom_small.all.tsv`.
+The
+output can be compared with `example/example.dicom_small.all.tsv`, the original
+output from Newberry et al. 2015.
+Note that the files may not be identical, as
-The columns of the spreadsheet are
+columns such as the color column are generated randomly.
+The columns of the
+spreadsheet are
 - `tag`, an arbitrary string naming the input file
 - `name`, an arbitrary string naming the vessel segment.  angicart typically
   uses a textual description of the vessel endpoints, as this is guaranteed to